bolangi/tutu/webroot/pages/welcome.md

 ##Feedback

-Please contact $ADMINISTRATOR_NAME, the webmaster, if you encounter any problems with the materials you download, and with any issues or suggestions you may have regarding the site.
+Please contact $WEBMASTER_NAME, the webmaster, if you encounter any problems with the materials you download, and with any issues or suggestions you may have regarding the site.